rodneyknaap/ATX-286AT-V3-mainboard/README.md

 https://github.com/sqpat/RealDOOM

-# Update: more work done on CPLD logic
+# Update 005: more work done on CPLD logic

 I have done extensive development and testing to attempt to further update and improve the CPLD programming.
 In the course of this work I discovered some issues with DMA transfers from memory to IO.